Rail Workers Raise Doubts About Safety Culture As Oil Trains Roll On

 “It’s a hard time with me and my family,” Roman says, between mouthfuls of after-school snack.
 His father was away during a boy scout camping trip, “And when we went camping at Fire Mountain it wasn’t fun without him because he can’t help us do our fish hooks and fishing stuff.”

 Boy Scouts is the boys’ main social outlet, as the family can no longer afford any other sports or extracurricular activities.

 Curtis Rookaird drives a fuel truck locally now, which has made it easier on the family, but the money isn’t as good as his job with BNSF Railway and they are facing the loss of their home within a matter of weeks.

-In September of last year, OSHA ordered BNSF to put Rookaird back to work.
+In September of last year, the judge in Rookaird’s OSHA case ordered BNSF to put him back to work.
 As it has in other cases, BNSF has refused to do so and has appealed the case.